[email protected] Lagos, Nigeria

 The problem isn't your tactics.
 It's that you're optimizing without data.

-What Is Checkout Funnel Analysis?
+What Is Checkout Funnel Optimization?

 A typical e-commerce checkout funnel looks like this: